Lung cancer

 The main symptoms of lung cancer are:

-• a persistent new cough lasting more than three weeks or a change in a cough you've had for a long time
+• a new cough lasting more than three weeks, or a cough you've had for a long time that gets worse

 • chest and/or shoulder pain

-• a chest infection that lasts more than three weeks or that keeps coming back.
+• a chest infection that is recurring or lasts more than three weeks

 • coughing or spitting up blood.

-Other symptoms include fatigue, weight loss, hoarse voice, wheezing, difficulty swallowing, abdominal or joint pain, and enlarged fingertips (finger clubbing).
-Having any one of these symptoms does not necessarily mean that you have lung cancer.
+Lung cancer may also cause other more general symptoms such as fatigue, weight loss, hoarse voice, difficulty swallowing, abdominal (belly) or joint pain, neck or face swelling, sweats and enlarged fingertips (finger clubbing).

 Contact cancer support